kevinanielsen/AAU/2. Semester/SLIAL/Block 1 - Vectors, matrices, and linear equations/Modules/K04 - Linear Equations, Gaussian Elimination.md

 **Leading Entry**: The leftmost nonzero entry in each row A matrix is in row-echelon form if:
 - All rows consisting of only zero entries are at the bottom of the matrix
-- The leading entry of each nonzero row is to the right of the learding entry of every row above it.
+- The leading entry of each nonzero row is to the right of the leading entry of every row above it.
 ### 4.2.1 Example
 The following matrix is in the row echelon form.
 The leading entries are marked bold.  $*$ entries may be zero or nonzero
 $$